andrewarrow/andrewarrow.dev/my-jekyll-site/_posts/2025-06-04-hello-world-very_nice.md

 ## Getting Started

 This post demonstrates the new layout in action.
-The styling is based on the design from [chrisgiven.com](https://chrisgiven.com/2025/05/direct-file-on-github/) and includes all the beautiful typography and color schemes from the original.

 ### Features